psantheus/ReScrapper/README.md

 ### PS - Any S3 Compatible object storage can be implemented if needed, filebase experienced outages so removed it.
 Suggest me a good option that is free like filebase if you know one at u/ElucidatorZ T_T

-# 25th June 2022
+# 25th June 2022 - Update
-## Massive update incoming, with proper documentation, local only mode, and other features.
-Should be out in a couple of days ;)
+## More updates came to mind, so gonna take a while.
+Lots of potential types of links not handled atm, planning to take some snippets of code from https://github.com/aliparlakci/bulk-downloader-for-reddit/tree/master/bdfr, need time to implement.